maxdesalle/ft_transcendence/README.md

     localhost:3000/api
 You should ignore the routes under the "default" section, as they probably don't work well.

+## Play Pong!
+For now, no system is in place to invite a specific player to play against.
+And no auth yet for the pong websocket.

+What can be done: `localhost:3000/player.html` will get you a player.
+Do the same in another tab so you can play... against yourself.

+Wanna watch you VS you ? `localhost:3000/viewer.html`

 ## Chat
 What you can do now:
 ### Users